I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-freepagesfrommdl.md

 <p>None</p>

 ## -remarks
-<p>The miniport driver must call this method to free an MDL that was previously allocated by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff536924">IPortWaveRTStream::AllocateContiguousPagesForMdl</a>.</p>

-<p><code>FreePagesFromMdl</code> frees both the physical memory pages described in the MDL and the MDL itself.
-On return, the MDL pointer value in the <i>MemoryDescriptorList</i> parameter is no longer valid.</p>

-<p>The miniport driver must call this method to free an MDL that was previously allocated by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff536924">IPortWaveRTStream::AllocateContiguousPagesForMdl</a>.</p>
+<p>The miniport driver must call this method to free an MDL that was previously allocated by calling either <a href="audio.iportwavertstream_allocatepagesformdl">IPortWaveRTStream::AllocatePagesForMdl</a> or <a href="audio.iportwavertstream_allocatecontiguouspagesformdl">IPortWaveRTStream::AllocateContiguousPagesForMdl</a>.</p>

 <p><code>FreePagesFromMdl</code> frees both the physical memory pages described in the MDL and the MDL itself.
 On return, the MDL pointer value in the <i>MemoryDescriptorList</i> parameter is no longer valid.</p>